stevens68/twixtbot-ui/README.md

 By default the bots pick the best move returned by the network, i.e. the move with the highest p-value.
 This greedy policy can be changed to a stochastic policy by decreasing the config parameter "level" in the settings dialog.
 The lower the level, the weaker the bot, i.e the more often a weaker move is chosen.
-<br>Note that the "level" parameter is only applied when not using MCTS.
+<br>Note that the "level" parameter only applies when not using MCTS.

 ## MCTS